dekuNukem/RGBeeb/README.md

 Either it's one hell of a coincidence, or Acorn was so ahead of its time that it predicted ATX form factor by **14 years**!

-Still in disbelief, I placed the BBC motherboard inside a ATX case, and low and behold:
+Still in disbelief, I placed the BBC motherboard inside a ATX case, lo and behold:

 ![Alt text](photos/mock.jpeg)